Coach Davis has been a competitive athlete his whole life and has over 30 yrs. Martial Arts experience.

 Greg Castro grew up in Sacramento, California, where he started training Karate at seven years old.
 He joined the Marine Corps in 2007, and in 2009, Greg became a certified Black Belt instructor in the Marine Corps Martial Arts Program, focusing on hand-to-hand, edged weapons, and close-quarters combat techniques.
 While stationed in California in 2010, Greg was introduced to Brazilian Jiu-Jitsu; however, because of his commitment to the Armed Services, Greg continuously traveled worldwide to support humanitarian missions and combat operations until 2015.

 In 2016, Greg reignited his training in Brazilian Jiu-Jitsu and joined the Kinematic Martial Arts Academy.
 Greg currently holds the rank of purple belt under Master Pedro Sauer.
 In addition to Jiu-Jitsu he also has experience in Kajukenbo, a hybrid martial art that combines Karate, Judo, Jujutsu, Kenpo, and Boxing.

 Alan Sakoman grew up in Zagreb, Croatia, and came to the United States in 1996.
 From an early age, Alan's passion for martial arts was inspired by his Uncle, a professional boxer and amateur Muay Thai fighter.
 In 2001, Alan started studying Bujinkan Budo Taijutsu at the Dayton Bujinkan Dojo in Ohio and currently holds 15th Dan.
 In his training, Alan started incorporating BJJ and Kosen Judo ground grappling arts in 2005 and competed in several NAGA and GJJ tournaments with great success.

-After moving to Charlotte, Alan started training Brazilian Jiu-Jitsu under Coach Mark Cukro in 2016.
-Subsequently, in June 2018, Mark awarded him his Blue Belt in the Pedro Sauer Brazilian Jiu-Jitsu Association.
+After moving to Charlotte, Alan started officially training Brazilian Jiu-Jitsu under Coach Mark Cukro in 2016.
+He currently holds a rank of purple belt in the Pedro Sauer Brazilian Jiu-Jitsu Association.
 With over 20 years of martial arts experience, Alan continues to train with the same passion and enthusiasm for learning.
 Alan's goal is to inspire others through martial arts training, as his Uncle did for him all those years ago.